 7 - Repeat for both feet!

-1 - Heel contacting wall
+1 - Heel contacting wall.

-2 - Wall / floor corner showing is helpful.
+2 - Wall / floor junction showing.

 3 - Paper square and contacting wall.